darnstrom/LinearMPC.jl/README.md

 ## Citation
-If you find the package useful consider citing one of the following papers, which are the backbones of the package:
+If you find the package useful, consider citing one of the following papers, which are the backbones of the package:
 ```
 @article{arnstrom2022daqp,
   author={Arnström, Daniel and Bemporad, Alberto and Axehill, Daniel},